 4. So what now?

-Now we wait.
 “We hope that somebody is advising the White House that this action will hurt the US economy and put a number of jobs and companies at risk,” says Marfuggi.
-If the tariffs are imposed, small businesses will face a major hurdle.
-So, while we await the final decision, use the tariffs as an excuse to stop in your local cheese shop for a midweek shopping extravaganza.
+Thanks to large businesses stockpiling cheese, consumers can expect prices from those distributors to remain stable through the end of the year.